 More recently Anne has been of great help by taking on a more administrative role as well as those manual kennel shifts.
 She now records and monitors all our vet bills and gets those payments organised, she updates the information about our greyhounds on the main Retired Greyhound Trust web site and she is in charge of record keeping in respect of all our kennel and foster dogs’ regular vaccination and parasite control.

 Anne is a full time mother of a young son.
 She is a relatively new dog owner, but the proud “mum” of Ted the Cocker Spaniel.
 Anne did adopt a disabled greyhound puppy named Heather from us, but sadly young Heather’s health deteriorated and she passed to Rainbow Bridge in 2011.
-Since then Anne adopting the lovely Phoebe from us after fostering her for a while and she also has Ted the Cocker Spaniel and 2 cats at home.
+Since then Anne adopted the lovely Phoebe from us after fostering her for a while and she also has Ted the Cocker Spaniel and 2 cats at home.